 In September 2016 Nikki was diagnosed with breast cancer.
 Her portfolios were transferred during this time.
 She returned in January as Associate Minister for Education and Minister for Youth in a Rt Hon Bill English cabinet.
 In May 2017 in a cabinet reshuffle the Rt Hon Bill English promoted her to be both Minister of Education and Youth.
 In the short time she was Minister of Education she helped secure a $40 million package for digital fluency, announced the scrapping of the decile system and a progressed a decision to move to nation wide progression and achievement reporting for schools.
 She now holds the role of Education spokesperson for National in Opposition.

+Prior to entering Parliament as an electorate MP, Nikki worked in both the public and private sector.
+She has held roles in the United Kingdom at the Halifax Bank of Scotland, Transport for London, and in Social Services.
+She also worked as a researcher in the Office of the Leader of the Opposition in New Zealand while still studying at university.
 Nikki was born and educated in Auckland.
 She attended Corran School where she was Head Prefect.
 She gained a Bachelor of Science from the University of Otago, majoring in Genetics.
 She has also completed a Bachelor of Laws in 2009.
-Nikki’s interests include reading and films, and she is a keen participant in sporting events, she has completed several marathons and the Coast to Coast in both 2008 and 2013 – a 240km multi-sport race from the West Coast to the East Coast of New Zealand’s South Island.
+Nikki has been a keen participant in sporting events completing several marathons including the New York marathon and the Coast to Coast event in both 2008 and 2013 – a 240km multi-sport race from the West Coast to the East Coast of New Zealand’s South Island.